softlayer/githubio_source/content/python/ticket_filter.md

 ---
 title: "Get tickets using an objectFilter"
-description: "Pulls down all the tickets created after a set date, along with any updates"
+description: "Pulls down all the cancellation tickets created after a set date, along with any updates"
 date: "2016-02-26"
 classes: ["SoftLayer_Account"]
 tags: